Tony DeZuniga: Early life and career

 DeZuniga was born in Manila, Philippines, and began his comics career at the age of 16, as a letterer for Liwayway, a Filipino weekly magazine whose contributors included comic book artists Alfredo Alcala and Nestor Redondo, who would later become his mentors.

 He eventually received a Bachelor of Science degree in commercial art from the University of Santo Tomas in the Philippines.
 In 1962, he came to the United States to study graphic design in New York City.
 He returned to his native country to work in advertising and to freelance for Filipino comics.

-When he returned to New York City in the late 1960s, DeZuniga entered the American comic book market under editor Joe Orlando at DC Comics, inking pencil art by Ric Estrada on a romance comics tale for Girl's Love Stories #153 (Aug.
+When he returned to New York City in the late 1960s, DeZuniga entered the American comic book market under editor Joe Orlando at DC Comics, inking pencil art by Ric Estrada on a romance comics tale for Girls' Love Stories #153 (Aug.
 1970).
 DeZuniga's U.S. debut as a penciler came with a self-inked horror story for House of Mystery #188 (Sept./Oct.
 1970).